PartyDAO/party-protocol/docs/governance.md

             )
         );
         ```
-    2. Either cancel or finalize the auction.
+2A.
+If a bid was placed and an auction happened, finalize the auction.
-        - Cancel the auction if the auction was never bid on and `progressData.minExpiry` has passed.
-This will also return the NFT to the party.
-Proceed to 2.1.
     - Finalize the auction if someone has bid on it and the auction duration has passed.
 This will transfer the top bid amount (in ETH) to the Party.
-It is also possible someone else finalized the auction for us, in which case the Party already has the ETH and this step becomes a no-op. *The proposal will be complete at this point with no further steps.*
+It is also possible someone else finalized the auction already, in which case the Party already has the ETH and this step becomes a no-op. *The proposal will be complete at this point with no further steps.*
-2. If the proposal passed unanimously or if the `token` + `tokenId` is not precious:
+2B.
+If the proposal passed unanimously, or the `token` + `tokenId` is not precious, or `token` + `tokenId` is precious but no bid was placed during the safety Zora auction period:
+    - If the item was listed for safety auction, was never bid on, and `progressData.minExpiry` has passed, cancel the auction.
+This will also return the NFT to the party.
-    1. Grant OpenSea an allowance for the NFT and create a non-custodial OpenSea listing for the NFT with price `listPrice` + any extra `fees` that is valid for `duration` seconds.
+    - Grant OpenSea an allowance for the NFT and create a non-custodial OpenSea listing for the NFT with price `listPrice` + any extra `fees` that is valid for `duration` seconds.
         - This will emit the next `progressData`:
         ```solidity
         abi.encode(